A Message from the Director of Texas Parents

 Campus Services

-Mooov-In Information
+Mooov-In Guide

 The official move in event for the on-campus residence halls.